-When you start losing your hair, you may want to cut it very short and see how you feel about having a cropped look.
+When you begin chemotherapy or start losing your hair, you may want to cut it very short to ease into the transition.

 From the time they can reach and grab, babies like to feel their mother's hair.
 It's a part of the warmth and nurturing process, especially during feeding time.
 As they grow up, little girls often like to play hairdresser with their mother, and boys often get a kick out of pulling their mom's ponytail.
 So it's natural that hair loss could be an issue for some kids.
 One patient's children, too young to understand what breast cancer was all about, thought she had a “hair disease.”
 All they could see was that she'd lost her hair.